-I’ve lived in New Jersey for most of my life and had never been to Boston until this July 4th weekend.
+I’ve lived in New Jersey for most of my life and had never traveled to Boston until this July 4th weekend.
 Even my parents were surprised that they never took me there (we took plenty of trips in the other direction to D.C.).

-The original plan was to take Amtrak, but ticket prices increased a bit too much when I booked a month ago — it should’ve been $49 each way, but it rose to $101.
+The original plan was to take Amtrak, but ticket prices between New York and Boston increased a bit too much when I booked a month ago — it should’ve been $49 each way, but it rose to $101.
 I ended up taking Megabus for $54 round trip — it was fine on the way up, but got stuck in traffic on the way back.
 The train definitely would’ve been more comfortable (and it wouldn’t have required me to stand outside for half an hour in the sweltering heat and humidity).
 Also, I wasn’t impressed with the onboard wifi — I had a better connection through 3G and 4G, depending where we were.

 For the first time since I was in college, I stayed in a dorm.
 I decided it would be worthwhile to meet people, plus Hostelling International was in a convenient location and about $100 cheaper than anywhere else.
 The hostel even provided breakfast!
 Although I enjoyed my private room at Reykjavik City Hostel, this one was better (though not private) — the kitchen and common areas were great for meeting other travelers (and there were a lot of people staying there).